 Place a 1.5 or 2 inch PVC pipe directly over the stain, with the other end of the pipe above water.
-Now pour in your acid - it can be a dry acid like pH down or ascorbic acid, or you can pour in liquid muriatic acid (wear safety goggles and gloves).
-Hold the pipe over the stain for approximately half a minute, and then slowly move it in a circular pattern around the stain, increasing the circle diameter with each revolution.
+Now pour in your acid - it can be a dry acid like pH down, No Mor Acid or ascorbic acid, or you can pour in liquid muriatic acid (wear safety goggles and gloves).
+Hold the pipe over the stain for approximately 30 seconds, and then slowly move it in a circular pattern around the stain, increasing the circle diameter with each revolution.

 For rust stains that are on the wall, attach a 90 degree elbow fitting to the pipe, so that you can hold the acid against vertical surfaces.